Binyang County

-Binyang County (宾阳县 (賓陽縣, Bīnyáng Xiàn); Standard Zhuang: Binhyangz Yen) is a county of Guangxi Zhuang Autonomous Region, China, it is under the administration of the prefecture-level city of Nanning, the capital of Guangxi, with a permanent population of 782,255 and a hukou population of 1,051,373 as of the 2010 Census.
+Binyang County (宾阳县 (賓陽縣, Bīnyáng Xiàn); Standard Zhuang: Binhyangz Yen) is a county of Guangxi Zhuang Autonomous Region, China.
+It is under the administration of the prefecture-level city of Nanning, the capital of Guangxi, with a permanent population of 782,255 and a hukou population of 1,051,373 as of the 2010 Census.
 It borders the prefecture-level cities of Laibin to the northeast and Guigang to the east.
 The main highways passing near the county seat are China National Highways 322 and 324.
 The local economy is based mostly on industry and services.
 The county seat is Binzhou Town, known as one of the oldest towns in Guangxi which has population over 200,000 people.
 People speak Binyanghua in Binyang, which is a branch of Cantonese.

 Administrative divisions

-There are 15 towns and 1 township in the county:
+There are 16 towns in the county: